Komodo/komodo-website/src/pages/blog/2014-07/upcoming_php_releases.html.md

 internals, with the aim to increase PHP performance.

-So far, performance has been improved by 100% in real world applications, whilst still maintaining API compatibility - that's generally unheard of in the languages arena, especially for such a mature language like PHP.
+So far, performance has been improved by 100% in real world applications, whilst still maintaining API compatibility - that's totally awesome, and generally unheard of in the dynamic languages arena, especially for such a mature language like PHP.
 All in all, amazing improvements and I cannot wait to see the final release containing this work!

-This is purely speculation, but I think these PHPNG changes may eventually become the center piece for PHP 6 version (some time next year).
+This is purely speculation, but I think these PHPNG changes may eventually become the center piece for PHP 6.0 version (maybe next year).

 You can read more about the changes going on in PHPNG here: http://ckon.wordpress.com/2014/07/14/php-5-7-twice-as-fast/